HJ26/20_BGCONTEST/README.md

 # COVID19 knowledge Test Site Code
+##### This Branch contains code and data from the information site regarding COVID19.
+A site consists of two types : One is the type of knowledge test for COVID19, and the other is the type that checks the distribution of patients by region.
+The development of the COVID19 knowledge test type has been completed, and the local patients distribution type is now in the final stage of development.
-##### This Branch is the code of a site that tests the coping knowledge of COVID19.
-To start this site, see the methods below.
+##### To start this site, see the methods below.
 The mothod is English version and Korean version.
 The content is the same, so please refer to the language you like.
 </br>
 </br>